-If a student fails to attend a class for which he/she has register and if the student fails to communicate to the faculty member the reason(s) for missing the first two weeks of class, SUM's registrar will remove the student's classes from his/her enrollment and all funding will be returned to the appropriate agencies.
+- 1. A student may be involuntarily withdrawn from a course under the following circumstances: If a student fails to attend a class for which he/she has registered and if the student fails to communicate to the Faculty member the reason(s) for missing the first two weeks of class, SUM's Registrar will remove the student's classes from his/her enrollment and all funding will be returned to the appropriate agencies.
 This forced withdrawal does not remove any financial obligation the student has incurred.

-Refunds are based on the date the completed form is submitted to the Business Office.
-A student who leaves the college without officially withdrawing is responsible for his/her financial commitments to the college.
+A student who leaves the college without officially withdrawing is responsible for his/her financial commitments to the college. - 2.
+A student may be withdrawn from the course if they miss more than 25% attendance.
+In that case they will be given a WA grade on their report card.
+In this case no credit will be earned.
+Students receiving a WA remain financially responsible for the course. - 3.
+A student may be administratively withdrawn from a course for reasons such as not maintaining payment arrangements, student disciplinary matters, academic dishonesty, or other administrative causes.
+A student who is administratively withdrawn receives an ADW on their transcript.